AI Leadership Summit · Anchorage, Alaska · 28 September 2026

 Pause

-Workshop · Better context, better decisions
+Lab · better context, better decisions

 Move from "ask AI once" to iterative, evidence-aware work.
 Build a knowledge base.
 Train a personal AI teammate.
 Use it for a real decision, today.
+Bring your laptop.

 Application